NHACP-IF/NHACP-specification/nhacp-specification.md

     * Added the optional CRC-8/WCDMA error detection.
 * Version 0.0 - Initial version

-The protocol version field in the START-NHACP and NHACP-STARTED messages is a single 16-bit unsigned integer that encodes the protocol version in a way that is directly arithmetically comparable.
-This is intended to make protocol version checking simple for the client.
-As a convention, the "major" and "minor" versions of the protocol are kept in the most- significant and last-significant 8 bits of the version field, respectively.
+The HELLO request and the SESSION-STARTED respose each include a 16-bit unsigned integer that encodes the protocol version supported by the client application and the network adapter, respectively.
+These values are directly arithmetically comparable, and is intended to make protocol version checking simple for the client.
+As a convention, the "major" and "minor" versions of the protocol are kept in the most-significant and last-significant 8 bits of the version field, respectively.
 However, this is merely a convention and the version values defined here are authoritative:

 | Value  | Protocol version    |
 |--------|---------------------|
 | 0x0000 | initial NHACP draft |
 | 0x0001 | NHACP version 0.1   |

-## Protocol options

-At this time, there are no protocol options defined.
-All bits in the START-NHACP options field are reserved for future use.
-Network adapters MUST ignore a START-NHACP request that specifies a protocol option not supported by the network adapter.
+Historical note: NHACP-0.0's initial response, NHACP-STARTED, included a version field in the response which was not well-defined and, by convention, network adapters filled this field with the value 0x0000.
+This value MUST NOT be used by a client application to establish a new NHACP session using the HELLO request.
+If a client attempts to do so, the network adapter MUST return an ERROR response with the error code EINVAL.

+Network adapters MAY wish to support the original 0xaf message type for NHACP; such a server MUST maintain compatibility with the original draft specification if this message is used to start NHACP.
+If the client attempts to enter NHACP-0.0 mode while other NHACP sessions are established, the network adapter MUST ignore the request; the modal nature of NHACP-0.0 would necessarily starve the other NHACP sessions of access to the network adapter.

 ## Complex aggregate types